 Each Barrio must have an LNT Lead, who will give guidance on how to sort recycling or safely dispose of rubbish.
 This person will be sent some documentation (posters, spreadsheets, all the fun) before the beginning of the event.

 Every day, during event, waste and recycling needs to be taken from your Camp / Barrio to the W&R (Waste and Recycling) Zone before the site closes at 21:30 each day.

-Not doing so threatens our chances of holding Nowhere in the future.
 Check the WWW Guide and the website for the dates and times.
 The waste disposal site is within walking distance of Nowhere but it will help to have a trolley to take it there.

 NEVER LET MOOP HIT THE GROUND.
 Clean as you go.
 MOOP attracts more MOOP.
 When you see trash on the ground, pick it up and take it with you – you won’t see it later as layers of dust accumulate